Malamalama Project - 501(c)3

 Facebook Twitter LinkedIn

 Ensuring access to clean drinking water during emergencies is crucial for sustaining life.
 The Malamalama Project, a newly established 501(c)3 organization, is dedicated to this vital mission.
-Our main goal is to create independent, decentralized sources of sustainable and environmentally friendly clean drinking water for communities in Hawaii for emergencies.
-As we execute our mission of establishing sustainable sources of clean drinkable water for emergencies in communities, we will also address the following:
+Our main focus is to create water resource redundancy by independent, decentralized sources of sustainable and environmentally friendly clean drinking water for communities in Hawaii for emergencies.
+As we execute our mission of establishing sustainable sources of clean drinkable water for emergencies in communities, we will address the following:

 • Sustainable Agricultural - Greater Food Security for Communities (Cover Crops, Organic Permaculture, Agroforestry, Beekeeping, and more)